vdesabou/kafka-docker-playground-docs/docs/playground connector show-lag.md

 # playground connector show-lag

 🐢 Show lag of sink connector

+It will run until all lag becomes 0 (press ctrl-c to exit)

 ## Usage